Pampers Nappy Size Guide and Chart

 On-the-Go Babies

-If your little one is starting to crawl, walk or just wriggles a lot during nappy changes, consider nappies that are easier to take off and put on quickly.
+If your little one is starting to crawl, walk or just wriggles a lot during nappy changes, consider nappies that:

-Pampers Baby-Dry Nappy Pants or Pampers Premium Protection Nappy Pants could suit your little acrobat down to the ground at this time.
+Pampers Baby-Dry Nappy Pants or Pampers Premium Protection Nappy Pants could suit your little acrobat perfectly at this stage of their development.

-If the nappy is too small, it can leak because there isn’t enough absorbency for the volume of pee or poo
+If the nappy is too small, it can leak because there isn’t enough absorbency for the volume of urine or poo.
+The nappy can’t properly do its job, and moisture can irritate your baby’s skin.

-If the leg cuffs don’t fit properly or are tucked insider the nappy, pee can leak out the sides
+If the leg cuffs don’t fit properly or are tucked inside the nappy, urine can leak out the sides.

-If a nappy is too big, urine and poo may run out through gaps between the nappy and the skin before the nappy can absorb it.
+If a nappy is too big, urine and poo may run out through gaps between the nappy and the skin before the nappy can absorb it, which can lead to skin irritation.

-Do the following to help prevent nappy leaks and blowouts:
+Do the following to help prevent nappy leaks and ‘poonamis’:

 Check the nappy to make sure it looks straight and balanced on your baby